commercetools/serverless-commercetools-plugin/README.md

 # Serverless commercetools Plugin
 Serverless framework plugin that registers the deployed function as a commercetools API Extension or attaches it to a Subscription.

-## Development
+## Configuration and Deploy

-1. In your serverless lambda create a folder called .serverless_plugins.
-Place your plugin folder there for development.
-2. At the bottom of your function's serverless.yaml place:
+1. At the bottom of your function's serverless.yaml place:
     `plugins:`
         `- serverless-commercetools-plugin`
-3. In your serverless.yaml under the service, directly below region, add environment vars for your commercetools client.
+2. In your serverless.yaml under the service, directly below region, add environment vars for your commercetools client.

      Example:
              ```  region: us-east-2